cortner/atashort/README.md

 ### Installation Instructions

-* Download and install `Julia` version 1.5 or 1.6
+* Download and install `Julia` version 1.5 or 1.6. [[julialang.org]](https://julialang.org)
-* In a terminal clone this repository, then change to the new directory
+* Install course material: (1) Git Option: In a terminal clone this repository, then change to the new directory
 ```
 git clone https://github.com/cortner/atashort.git
 cd atashort
 ```
+(2) Alternative via zip-file: At the top of this webpage click on [↓ Code] (green button) then [Download Zip].
+This will download a file `main.zip` which will contain the latest version of this repository.
+Unzip it somewhere on your harddrive, open a terminal, change to the directory where the files are and continue as below.
-* Start the Julia REPL, and loadload the dependencies
+* Start the Julia REPL, and load the dependencies
 ```
 julia --project=. -e "import Pkg; Pkg.resolve(); Pkg.up()"
 ```